 International air cargo is heavily regulated.
 As such, many opt for a freight forwarder who works exclusively with air shipments.

-An air forwarder can help you navigate through all key freight documents, insurance, customs, and any turbulence you encounter along the way.
+An international air freight forwarder can help you navigate through all key freight documents, insurance, customs, air freight logistics, and any turbulence you encounter along the way.

 Calculate Air Freight Rates

 The easiest way to know if air cargo is right for you is to get a broad picture of your options.